Troplo/Colubrina/README.md

 <img src="https://i.troplo.com/i/a0459cbfd312.png" alt="Chat with AMOLED theme" width="45%"></img>
 <img src="https://i.troplo.com/i/48f5e875d455.png" alt="Chat with profile card and light theme" width="45%"></img>
 ## Backend setup
-First, configure a database and user (MariaDB strongly recommended) for Colubrina.<br>
+First, configure a database and user (MariaDB strongly recommended) for Colourbrina.<br>
 Please navigate to the `backend` folder and run `yarn`.<br>

 Then navigate to the `cli` folder, and run the following commands: